What Is Identity Theft and How Can You Prevent It?

 If you find entries from organizations you haven't dealt with at all on your credit reports, contact them immediately.
 Record these conversations - or at least jot down all the actions you have taken, who you have spoken to, the time and date of contacting them.
 Save any emails and letters you get, too, in case you need to dispute something with the relevant authority.

 Monitoring stays vital for your financial and medical statements’ security.
-Being proactive is the best identity theft protection.
+Being proactive is the best protection.
 Familiarize yourself with every aspect of your insurance, bank, and credit reports.
 If there are statements on any of those you don't understand or remember, investigate the matter as soon as possible and report it.

 Identity Theft Prevention Companies